Jacoby & Meyers

-Jacoby & Meyers is an American law firm established as a partnership by Leonard Jacoby and Stephen Meyers (1943-1996).
-They were pioneers of TV advertising campaigns to build exposure and awareness of the firm, growing from a single storefront to as many as 150 offices in Arizona, California, Connecticut, New Jersey, New York, and Pennsylvania.
+Jacoby & Meyers is an American law firm established as a partnership by Leonard Jacoby (1942–2026) and Stephen Meyers (1943–1996).
+They were pioneers of television advertising campaigns to build exposure and awareness of the firm, growing from a single storefront to as many as 150 offices in Arizona, California, Connecticut, New Jersey, New York, and Pennsylvania.
 It now has more than 300 attorneys practicing law in all 50 states.

-Steve Meyers died in 1996, from a serious car collision accident at age 53, in New Fairfield, Connecticut.
-Len Jacoby is thus the only surviving founding partner of the firm.
-Gail Koff, who helped establish a New York City office and develop a presence in the Northeastern United States, died in 2010, from complications from leukemia at age 65, in Manhattan, New York.